PetraVidnerova/NCK_python/README.md

 Repository of General-purpose Library of ML/AI Methods.

+TODO - write abstract here, two paragraphs, one for NAS, one for GANs

 ### Authors
 D. Coufal, F. Hakl, P. Vidnerová.
 The Czech Academy of Sciences, Institute of Computer Science